chancecardona/ppo-rl/README.md

 The environments are available from [PyBullet-Gym](https://github.com/benelot/pybullet-gym).
 Unfortunately I could not get the Mujoco envs to work no matter what Gym and PyBullet / Mujoco combinations I used.
 In the the mean time PyBullet will need to suffice as this is a known issue.
-At least until I can test [Genesis World Model](https://github.com/yizhouzhao/genesis/blob/main/examples/locomotion/go2_env.py) example of setting up a gym-like env for Genesis World Model.
+At least until I can test [Genesis World Model](https://github.com/yizhouzhao/genesis/blob/main/examples/locomotion/go2_env.py) which can create massively parallel physics sims, capable of setting up vectorized gym-like environments (see example).

 HuggingFace Metrics (showing the results and a video of performance) at: [huggingface.co](https://huggingface.co/kismet163/ReinforcePPO)
 WandB (Weights & Biases) Metrics (showing training info such as the loss convergenge, GPU use, etc) at: [WandB.ai](https://wandb.ai/chance-cardona/PPO-RL?nw=nwuserchancecardona)

 ### Installation (UV)